 However, Stippling is a terrific machine quilting design to learn because it will help you build skills for moving the quilt smoothly, estimating space, echoing, and controlling the quilt.
 Stippling is also extremely versatile - it can work on any quilting scale and is very quick to quilt over large areas.

-Since Stippling was one of the first designs I learned to quilt on my home machine, I figured it would be an easy design to learn how to quilt on my new Grace longarm quilting frame as well.
+Since Stippling was one of the first designs I learned to quilt on my home machine, I figured it would be an easy design to learn how to quilt on my Qnique longarm machine and quilting frame as well.
 Turns out it's a terrific design to learn the basics of moving the machine over the frame because you can stitch very simple rows of the design.

 Let's go quilt,